GoogleChrome/web.dev/src/site/content/en/blog/get-installed-related-apps/index.md

 ## Test for the presence of your installed app {: #use }

-Once you've [defined the relationship](define-relationship) to your other apps, you can check for the presence of your apps within your web site.
+Once you've [defined the relationship](define-relationship) to your other apps, you can check for their presence within your web site.
 Calling `navigator.getInstalledRelatedApps()` returns a promise that resolves with an array of your apps that are installed on the user's device.